University associate degree graduation requirements

 Minors and certificates

-Students enrolled in the associate degree in military studies are not permitted to add a minor or additional certificates.
+Students enrolled in an associate degree offered in partnership with the U.S. Naval Community College are not permitted to add a minor or additional certificates.

 Additional policies

-Students enrolled in this degree are held to all other ASU and College of Integrative Sciences and Arts policies, including:
+Students enrolled in these degree programs are held to all other ASU and appropriate college policies, including: